mstfylmz/mstfylmz/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=mstfylmz&style=flat-square&color=0088cc)

-I'm a graduate in Computer Science 🎓 from Istanbul University 🏛.
+I graduated in Computer Science Engineering 🎓 from Istanbul University 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Web Development 🕸️ and working on my Data Structures, Algorithms, Integrations, Machine Learning, Big Data, Cloud Development and Artificial Intelligence. 🤓.

 Joined Github **2014**